SSD2015/Lab1-TeamGuro/UseCases.md

-###Use Case 1 : STUDENT LOG IN THE GAME
+###Use Case 1.1 : STUDENT OR TEACHER LOG IN THE GAME
-Student uses his/her student ID to log in the game.
-Student puts in the username and password, then press summit.
+- Student/Teacher fill his/her ID for username
+- Student/Teacher fill his/her password
+- Student/Teacher press log in button.

 ###Use Case 2.1 : STUDENT SELECT MODE
+- After student log in
+- Student see 2 modes shown on the center of the screen which are single player mode and multiplayer mode.
-Student selects the mode he/she wants to play.
-(There are 2 modes: single player mode and multiplayer mode)
+- Student selects the mode he/she wants to play.

 ###Use Case 2.2 : TEACHER SELECT MODE
 - Teacher see his/her own profile on the top of the screen.